 Yes, all U.S.-caught Wild Alaska Pollock is sustainably managed and harvested under strict U.S. regulations.
 We require any product passing under Trident ownership to comply with fisheries and trade regulations that discourage illegal harvest conduct or fraudulent supply chain activity.
 We’re committed to helping maintain safe and sustainable fisheries and seafood across all of our products.

-All of our Wild Alaska Pollock is caught by mid-level trawlers off the shores of Alaska in the northern Pacific Ocean.
-Our fleet of state-of-the art fishing vessels ensures that every fish is caught, prepared, and frozen right onboard, within minutes of capture.
+Mid-level trawlers catch all of our Wild Alaska Pollock off the shores of Alaska in the northern Pacific Ocean.
+Our fleet of state-of-the-art fishing vessels ensures that every fish is caught, prepared, and frozen right onboard, within minutes of capture.

 When fully cooked, Wild Alaska Pollock has a mild flavor and soft texture.
 Its taste and texture are similar to cod, but more delicate—perfect for pairing with light sauces and your favorite herbs and spices.